 The Global HIV/AIDS Epidemic

 HIV, the virus that causes AIDS, “acquired immunodeficiency syndrome”1 has become one of the world’s most serious health and development challenges.
 The first cases were reported in 1981 and today:

 - Most people living with HIV or at risk for HIV do not have access to prevention, care, and treatment, and there is still no cure.3

 - HIV not only affects the health of individuals, it impacts households, communities, and the development and economic growth of nations.
 Many of the countries hardest hit by HIV also suffer from other infectious diseases, food insecurity, and other serious problems.

 - Despite these challenges, new global efforts have been mounted to address the epidemic, particularly in the last decade, and there are signs that the epidemic may be changing course.
 The number of people newly infected with HIV and the number of AIDS-related deaths have declined, contributing to the stabilization of the epidemic.
-In addition, the number of people with HIV receiving treatment has increased to 12.9 million in 2013, a 5.6 million increase since 2010.1
+In addition, the number of people with HIV receiving treatment has increased to 13.6 million as of June 2014.1, 4

 Current Global Snapshot